 Getting back on your feet after a sprained ankle is no small feat.
 With a few helpful tips, you’ll learn how to safely take your first steps after a sprained ankle.

 Taking ibuprofen or naproxen after ankle sprain will reduce pain and inflammation.
 This will aid in the healing process, letting you start moving sooner without discomfort.
+For more serious sprains, your doctor can also prescribe narcotic pain relievers.

 This may seem obvious, but now is not the time to have a messy house.
 When you get back on your feet the last thing you need is to trip over toys, shoes, or anything else laying around your house.
 Remove any tripping hazards in your house to keep yourself safe from a fall.